Using Threat Prevention with HTTPS Traffic

 To configure the proxy:

-1. From the Firewall tab, double-click the Security Gateway that requires proxy configuration.
+- From the tab, double-click the Security Gateway that requires proxy configuration.

-3. Select Use custom proxy settings for this network object and Use proxy server and enter the proxy IP address.
+- Select and and enter the proxy IP address.

 When cleared, the Security Gateway does not check for revocations of server site certificates.